AmanoKokoro/DTMF_gen/README.md

 # DTMF_gen
-This repository is generate dtmf signal.
+This repository is generate dtmf signal's .wav File.
-Bat, This is still incomplete.
+Enter any number in decimal.

 # Note